Yanni242/MyGitProject/README.md

 As I have imported random it will take a random guess inbetween those two seasons.
 And print the outcome.
 Afterwards asking if they want to continue or not.

+Seth Blundell added new function to dice game
+A counter to keep track of your total score